AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson3.rst

 Lesson 3: Connecting Segments by Joints
 =======================================

-Here's an AnyScript file to start on if you have not completed the previous lesson:
+.. note:: Here's an AnyScript file to start on if you have not completed the
-:download:`demo.lesson3.any <Downloads/demo.lesson3.any>`.
+    previous lesson: :download:`demo.lesson3.any <Downloads/demo.lesson3.any>`.

 Some quick theory
 -----------------